 C. Give A Peek At The Company Culture

-The internal culture of your business can be a huge factor when it comes to creating a positive brand image.
+The internal culture of your business can be a huge factor in creating a positive brand image.

+‘Great company culture can be pretty instrumental to making your brand successful.
+Positive work environments boost employee productivity.
+They directly influence the bottom line.
 If you already have that, you’re in luck.
-A great company culture can be quite instrumental to making your brand successful.
-Positive work environments boost employee productivity.
-They directly influence the bottomline.

 That’s not all.
 The brand’s story can be used as a marketing tool.

 Today’s customers are buying into product identities.
-So if a company tells the story of its wonderful internal culture that’s a sure sign to be happy and proud about doing business with them.
-Especially for millennials who love a good story.
+Hence, if a company tells the story of its great internal culture, that’s a sign of being happy and proud about doing business with them, especially for millennials who love a good story.
 The company instantly becomes relatable to them.
-Such stories boost customer experience.
+Such levels boost customer experience.
 The brand becomes trustworthy.
-As you highlight a brand’s business culture, you get a pedestal to perch your brand on.
+As you highlight a brand’s business culture, you get a pedestal to perch your brand.

 So how to highlight this brand culture?

-With your employees getting a platform where they can be themselves and contribute content on the blog or through the company’s social media pages, you’re giving them an opportunity to stand out from the crowd.
+With your employees getting a platform where they can be themselves and contribute content on the blog or the company’s social media pages, you’re allowing them to stand out from the crowd.

 D. Establish A Visual Identity

-Visual branding is incredibly important for building recognition with your audience.
+Visual branding is essential for building recognition with your audience.

 You can be creative with visual branding.
+This lets you build out your visual styling on Instagram in a way that people easily recognize and can connect with.
 Experiment with different strategies.
-This lets you build out your visual styling on Instagram in a way that people easily recognize with and can forge a connection with.

-Irrespective of content types you post you can create a uniform identity baked in the visual branding you want people to associate your brand with.
+Irrespective of the content types you post, you can create a uniform identity baked in the visual branding you want people to associate your brand with.
 And it’s not just about the logo alone.
 It’s about the visual palette too.
-Dropbox for instance has a vivid array of images and videos that follow a colorful palette all over its social media pages.
+Dropbox, for instance, has a vivid array of images and videos that follow a color palette all over its social media pages.

-Using a consistent brand voice or sticking to a consistent color scheme and aesthetic feel can help to create a consistent appearance that establishes brand recognition.
+Using a consistent brand voice or sticking to a consistent color scheme and aesthetic feel can help to create a uniform appearance that establishes brand recognition.